Stanford-OS3/cocotb_tutorial/README.md

   Installing Verilator
 </h2>
 <p>
-  you don't have to use verilator, but if you are, you may encounter issues with the installation process.
+  you don't have to use verilator, but if you are, you may encounter issues with the installation process, especially on Apple Silicon.
   I used <a href="https://k0nze.dev/posts/verilog-apple-silicon/"> this link </a> to give a rough idea of requirements/installation.
 However, I think <a href="https://verilator.org/guide/latest/install.html"> this link </a>   is better for general-use.
-Just use a combination of both.
+Just use a combination of both and reach out if you're running into issues (or consult the web).
 </p>